xris1658/yadaw/doc/BUILD.md

   add the path to git.exe to the system environment variable `Path`.
 - Download and install [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
-  While installing with Visual Studio Installer, check "Desktop devleopment with C++" and "Universal Windows Platform development" in Workloads -> Desktop & Mobile", and "English" in "Language packs".
+  While installing with Visual Studio Installer, check "Desktop devleopment with C++" and "Universal Windows Platform development" in "Workloads -> Desktop & Mobile", and "English" in "Language packs".
   - Pay attention to your Windows SDK version installed to build the project.
     YADAW uses C++20 standard and C++/WinRT SDK, but the C++/WinRT SDK included